‘Deadbeat Taxpayers:’ More than 500,000 federal workers, retirees are delinquent paying Uncle Sam

 “We will not stop until every hard-earned taxpayer dollar goes toward the honest Americans who deserve them,” a Vance spokesperson said in April.

-Comer sees the federal employees' tax fraud as an epidemic: “We have a national debt that continues to skyrocket.”
+Comer sees the federal employees' tax nincompluance as contributing to an epidemic: “We have a national debt that continues to skyrocket.”

 Garnishing federal workers' wages a possibility